revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-No. By default, Angular loads the NgModules eagerly which means that as soon as the application loads, all the NgModules & components loaded, whether or not they are immediately necessary.
+No. By default, Angular loads the NgModules eagerly which means that as soon as the application loads, all the NgModules & components are loaded, whether or not they are immediately necessary.

 </blockquote>
 </details>

 ---

-3. Which do you thinks its best eagerly loaded or lazy loaded?
+3. Which do you think is best eagerly loaded or lazily loaded?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)